Material-Blazor/Material.Blazor/Material.Blazor/Components/Divider/MBDivider.md

 A Material Divider which is a horizonal rule with boolean indicators for the material inset and padded CSS classes.

+## Reserved Attributes

+The following attributes are reserved by Material Components Web and will be ignored if you supply them:

+- role

 &nbsp;

 &nbsp;